tstout/db-tools/README.md

 * Are you frustrated with a complex ORM?
-* Have you spent way too much time looking on StackOverflow or stepping through library code to find the elusive incantations needed to accomplish what should be simple?
+* Have you spent way too much time looking on StackOverflow or stepping through library code to find the elusive incantations needed to make the ORM accomplish what should be simple?

 In summary, db.io focuses on letting your JVM-based software manipulate the database with SQL. db.io can make dealing with JDBC less painful. db.io provides a minimal API.